axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 }
 ```

-This Channel is embedded in the shared ITS object and represents the ITS instance itself.
+This `Channel` is embedded in the shared ITS object and represents the ITS instance itself.
 It cannot be transferred or destroyed by external actors because it's wrapped within the ITS storage.

-**User-Owned Channels** (For Custom Token Linking):
+**User-Owned Channels**

-When users register custom tokens or receive linked tokens, they may be issued a separate Channel object that they own directly.
+When users register custom tokens, or when the ITS contract receives linked tokens, user permissions are controlled by a `Channel` object that they own.

 This Channel serves as:
-- A proof of deployment authority (deployer identity)
+- Proof of deployment authority (deployer identity)
 - An authentication token for administrative operations
 - A reference for deriving token IDs

-These user-owned Channels are transferred to the user's address upon creation and can be:
-- Held indefinitely for future operations
-- Destroyed when no longer needed (though this would prevent certain administrative actions)
-- Used to authenticate privileged operations like setting flow limits or transferring roles

 ## Related Entities Using `Channel`